JSheare/TGF_and_glow_search_program/README.md

 #### **'allscints' Mode:**
-This mode tells the program to run the short event search algorithm on all the scintillators individually (by default the program combines all scintillator data into a single stream).
+This mode tells the program to run the short event search algorithm on all the scintillators individually (by default the program combines all scintillator data into a single set).

 To run the program in this mode, enter a command the same way as above but add the flag '--allscints' to the end: